-While I feel like I missed out on some of the technical training school would have provided.
+While I feel like I missed out on some technical training school would have provided.
 Nothing prepares you for the challenges of design by just going out there and getting your hands dirty.
-I had some friends managing and operating airbnbs that were in serious need of some revamping.
-I got in on the ground floor with them, mainly refreshing decor, then doing full furnishing jobs, and finally getting the opportunity to do full renovations.
+I had some friends managing and operating Airbnb that were in serious need of some revamping.
+I got in on the first floor with them, mainly refreshing decor, then doing full furnishing jobs, and finally getting the opportunity to do full renovations.
 And 4 years later, here I am with over 50 projects under my belt including over a dozen full renovations.

 Anyone who thinks you can’t be a designer because you didn’t go to school for it, you are wrong.
 If you have the confidence, creativity, ability to learn from your mistakes, and the perseverance to keep going and work your tail off.
 Then you have what it takes.

 If you could have an unlimited amount of our products - which would you choose?

 Wow, this question couldn’t be tougher.
 I love all of Clay Imports products.
 Clay Imports gave me my first opportunity to work with terracotta, so that will always hold a place in my heart.
 But I would have to say anything from the Artist Series.

 I love the idea of being a designer and getting to create beautiful moments from things that were created by my peers.
 I have really loved working with the outside series.
 Furthermore, I love how many ways you can go with those tiles.
 It’s like having unending possibilities, which just really get the creative juices flowing.